ItsTato/grapes/README.md

 To install grapes just drag and drop the `grapes` folder into any project you want or add it to your `site_packages` folder for use over all of python.

 ## Current Project Goals
-- ~~Use a single .grape file for the entire database.
-This file should be in binary (pickle) and would ideally help reduce any lag that may be experienced from the host operating system's file system.~~
-- ~~At **least** convert tables into a single .grapelet file instead of keeping every column individual.~~
 - Each table will be a `.grape` file.
 Every table will be kept in the same folder structure of right now /`data`/`tables`/.
-At the root of the database folder (/`data`/) there will be a special `definition.bin` file just like there is one for every table as of writing this.
+At the root of the database folder (/`data`/) there will be a special `definition.bin` file ~~just like there is one for every table as of writing this~~.
 With this file all information about columns will be stored plus some meta database information. (such as *grapes* version, *Python* version, etc.)

 ## Project Roadmap

 ### Table
 - ~~Creation~~
 - ~~Deletion~~
+- Modification

+### Stored Data
 - ~~Insertion~~
+- ~~Retrieval~~
-- Retrieval
+- Specific Retrieval
 - Removal
 - Modification